Workbench-Build/workbook/docs/index.md

 - **End users:** acquire tokens to access goods and services.
 - **Service providers:** provide services to earn rewards.
-- **System designers:** design tokenecomic systems for fun and profit.
+- **System designers:** design tokenomic systems for fun and profit.
 - **Community developers:** build software for fun and profit.
 - **Third-party developers:** create integrations for their product or service.
 - **Protocol politicians:** create and/or explain governance proposals to other stakeholders.